nghiant3223/nghiant3223.github.io/_posts/2025-06-03-memory_allocation_in_go.md

 Let's consider a span of size class 55 in the worst-case scenario, where it holds three user objects, each with a size of 10241 bytes.
 The waste of 3 size class objects is `3*(10880-(10240+1))=3*639=1917` bytes (10240 is the size of the size class 54), and the tail waste is `4*8192-10880*3=128` bytes.
-Therefore, the total waste of this span is `1917+128=2045` bytes, while the span size is `4*8192=32768` bytes, resulting in the maximum total waste of `2045/32768=6.23%`, as described in the 6th column of the size class 55 in Go's size class [table](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L54).
+Therefore, the total waste of this span is `1917+128=2045` bytes, while the span size is `4*8192=32768` bytes, resulting in the maximum total waste of `2045/32768=6.24%`, as described in the 6th column of the [size class 55](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L61) in Go's size class table.

 Despite the fact that Go uses segregated fit strategy, which is designed to minimize fragmentation, there is still some waste in the memory.
 The total waste of a span reflects how much memory is externally fragmented per span.